janaSunrise/HypixelIO/README.md

 - Modern way of handling requests
 - Modern OOP based structure
 - Both Async and general support
-- Simple ratelimit handling, and caching
+- Simple ratelimit handling and caching
 - Elegant design with complete optimization
 - Easy to use with a modern and simple design
 - Complete API coverage